foxboxpdx/fossilmajig/README.md

 * 'Logout' clear the session cookie and returns to the login screen

+### Known Issues

+* The 'all users report' is...unreliably laid out.
+I set it up on a screen with a weird 3000x2000 resolution and it took me like 3 hours just to get -that- to show up right so yeah any other resolutions it probably doesn't work right sorry.

 ### Coming Soon

 * A Dockerfile for easy containerization of the app